zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/learning-and-development.md

 {{< youtube "u1jv1HOc8fw" >}}

-*In the [video](https://youtu.be/u1jv1HOc8fw)) above, published on the [GitLab Unfiltered YouTube channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A), GitLab CEO Sid Sijbrandij conducts an AMA.*
+*In the [video](https://youtu.be/u1jv1HOc8fw) above, published on the [GitLab Unfiltered YouTube channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A), GitLab co-founder Sid Sijbrandij conducts an AMA.*

 Here are a few other examples of AMAs: